Prometheus-X-association/learning-traces/README.md

 This BB contains a Unity package, which help the implementation and creation of learning traces in xAPI format.
 The main use case, is to track all events from an exercise in a 3D simulation and record it in a LRS.

-An optional LRS is also available [here](TRAXLRS) if one is needed.

 ---

 ## Design Document